 Overhead view of strawberry waffle.

-Strawberry season is upon us, which means it’s time to make strawberry pancakes, strawberry scones, and strawberry French toast.
+Strawberry season is upon us, which means it’s time to make strawberry pancakes and strawberry scones.
 And these strawberry waffles too, of course!
 Don’t forget to add strawberry sauce!

 Yes, you can buy strawberries at the grocery store year-round, but the locally grown berries you find at farmers markets in the spring and summer months are really something special.
 Instead of giant, crunchy berries the size of a small apple, those farmers market berries are small and delicate.
 They’re red all the way through, with so much more sweetness and flavor.